 Heart Valve Disease

 Your heart has four valves, one located at the exit of each of the four chambers of the heart.
-They help regulate the flow of blood through the chambers and close after blood enters a chamber, to stop it from leaking backward.
-The heart has four valves, each located at the exit of one of the heart’s four chambers.
+They help regulate the flow of blood through the chambers and close after blood enters a chamber,

 As the heartbeat pushes blood through the heart, the valves close after blood has entered the chamber to prevent it from leaking backward.
 But if you have heart valve disease, a valve may not open or close properly.
 This can be a congenital condition or maybe due to normal wear and tear.
 Conditions like CAD, high blood pressure, a previous heart attack, or cardiomyopathy which can thicken or scar heart tissue may also contribute to heart valve problems.
 Infections like endocarditis which affects the lining of your heart or rheumatic fever may also damage the valves.

 In some cases, you may not experience any symptoms with heart valve disease but a heart murmur may be heard when a stethoscope is used.
 Symptoms, when experienced, can include pain or pressure in the chest, shortness of breath particularly while lying down or exercising, dizziness, weakness, and swelling of ankles, feet, or stomach in addition to a racing heartbeat.